 Affidavits of Adverse Possession

-Creative technique.
-These are a creative device for claiming title to property.
-“Adverse possession” refers to circumstances under which one may lawfully lay claim to ownership of property not originally one’s own pursuant to Civil Practices & Remedies Code sections16.021 et seq.
-The statute sets forth rules and conditions under which the doctrine applies and these must be conclusively met.
-The affidavit of adverse possession is designed to allow the adverse possessor to obtain credibility of title over a period of time.
-Using this method does not usually produce instant results and therefore is not suited for persons who want to adversely acquire property and then promptly flip it.
+Affidavit explained.
+Affidavits of Adverse Possession are a creative device for claiming title to property.
+They are an alternative to filing an expensive court action to establish title.
+“Adverse possession” refers to circumstances under which one may lawfully lay claim to ownership not originally one’s own.
+Civil Practices & Remedies Code sections16.021 et seq. sets forth rules and conditions which must be conclusively met in order to establish adverse possession.
+The affidavit states a person’s claim to title, but it is not in itself a deed to the property.
+It is designed to allow the adverse possessor to use the filed affidavit to obtain credibility of title over a period of time.
+This method does not produce instant results and therefore is not suited for persons who want to adversely acquire property and then flip it.

 Legal fees.
 Fees excluding costs are: